tdorssers/confparser/README.md

 ## Installation

 Make sure you have [Python](https://www.python.org/) 2.7+ or 3.2+ installed on your system.
 Install [ipaddress](https://pypi.org/project/ipaddress/) if you are using a 2.7 or 3.2 version.
-Install [PyYAML](https://pypi.org/project/PyYAML/) using [PIP](https://pypi.org/project/pip/) on Linux or macOS:
+Install [PyYAML](https://pypi.org/project/PyYAML/) as this module depends on it using [PIP](https://pypi.org/project/pip/) on Linux or macOS:

 `pip install pyyaml`